Buying a House With Low-Income Home Buying Programs

 I make $25K a year; can I buy a house?

-Mortgage experts recommend spending no more than 28 percent of your gross monthly income on a housing payment.
-So if you make $25K per year, you can likely afford around $580 per month for a house payment.
-Assuming a fixed interest rate of 6 percent and a 3 percent down payment, that might buy you a house worth about $100,000.
-But that’s only a rough estimate.
-Talk with a mortgage lender to get the exact numbers for your situation.
+Yes, if you make $25K a year, you can likely afford around $580 per month for a monthly mortgage payment.
+With a 6% fixed rate and a 3% down payment, this could buy you a house worth about $100,000.
+However, consult a mortgage lender for exact numbers tailored to your situation.

 What programs are available for first-time home buyers?